Participation from all walks of life: How Conservation Volunteers are the strength behind our stewardship work

 Looking to the future

-There is plenty of impact to be made in this next decade, which has been declared the Decade of Ecological Restoration by the United Nations.
+There is plenty of impact to be made in this next decade, which has been declared the Decade on Ecosystem Restoration by the United Nations.
 Conservation is becoming ever more important, and the role of volunteers will continue to grow.
-In light of the current situation around the coronavirus (COVID-19) outbreak, and in an abundance of caution, the Nature Conservancy of Canada is postponing all Conservation Volunteers events until further notice.
 We look forward to seeing you out in the field again as soon as we can.

 Want to join us and many other like-minded people in nature?